How to Make Chicken Cutlets from Chicken Breasts

 How to Slice Chicken Breasts Into Cutlets

-The trickiest part of the whole process is cutting the breast in half.
-Make sure you use a sharp knife: this will help cut, and not tear, the chicken.
+The trickiest part of the whole process is cutting the breast in half horizontally.
+To make the job easier, be sure you use a sharp knife: this will help cut, and not tear, the chicken.
 Don't worry if you make a few mistakes along the way.
 Practice makes perfect.

 Tip for Success: Try freezing the chicken breast for ten to 15 minutes before preparing, to make slicing easier.

 Tip for Success: Placing the chicken close to the edge of your cutting board makes the slicing easier.

-Tip for Success: Spread the plastic tight, so it doesn't get pounded into the meat and you don't have unsightly wrinkles.
+- Place the cutlets between two sheets of plastic wrap, or inside a sealable plastic bag.
+Spread the plastic tight, so it doesn't get pounded into the meat and you don't have unsightly wrinkles.